 The galaxy, known as SPT2319-55, is more than 12 billion light-years away.
 It was discovered by the National Science Foundation’s South Pole Telescope.

-ALMA was able to observe this object at such tremendous distance with the aid of a gravitational lens provided by a different galaxy that sits almost exactly along the line of sight between Earth and SPT2319-55.
+ALMA was able to observe this object at such a tremendous distance with the aid of a gravitational lens provided by a different galaxy that sits almost exactly along the line of sight between Earth and SPT2319-55.
 Gravitational lensing – the bending of light due to gravity — magnifies the background galaxy to make it appear brighter, which allows the astronomers to observe it in more detail than they would otherwise be able to.
 Astronomers use specialized computer programs to “unscramble” the effects of gravitational lensing to reconstruct an accurate image of the more-distant object.

 This lens-aided view revealed a powerful “wind” of star-forming gas exiting the galaxy at nearly 800 kilometers per second.
 Rather than a constant, gentle breeze, the wind is hurtling away in discrete clumps, removing the star-forming gas just as quickly as the galaxy can turn that gas into new stars.